garronej/evt/README.md

 - No polyfills needed ✅
 - Transpiled down to ES3 ✅
-- Light-weight, no third party dependencies ✅
+- Light-weight compared to RxJS, no third party dependencies ✅

+...Will be cross compatible with __Deno__ very soon.

 # Motivation